 - The Atoner: If his reappearance in Season 4 is something to go by, the Governor was trying to make up his past mistakes by helping a family in need.
 Subverted when he murders Martinez.
 He's visibly affected by it afterward.
 But then he murders Pete.

 - Authority Equals Ass Kicking: Starts getting deconstructed in the last half of Season 3.
 By Season 4, it completely is.

 - Ax-Crazy: He keeps decapitated heads of people he has had killed in fish tanks and stares at them for hours.
 In the mid-Season 4 finale, he goes Katana Crazy when he beheads Hershel in front of everyone to start the third battle for the prison.

 - Bad Boss: He murders his entire militia after they are routed at the prison and refuse to obey his orders to go back and fight.
-He later gets his entire second group killed (with the exception of Lilly and Tara) by invading the prison a second time; including himself.
+He later gets his entire second group killed (sans Lilly and Tara) by invading the prison a second time; including himself.